 Wynwood is most famed for its collection of interesting street art.
-In the center of the district, you’ll find its main attraction, the Wynwood Walls.
+In the center of the district, art lovers will find its main attraction, the Wynwood Walls.
 This open-air outdoor art museum showcases wall murals and graffiti on over 80,000 square feet of walls.
-The artwork at Wynwood Walls was created by over 50 artists from 16 different countries.
+The artwork at Wynwood Walls was created by over 50 street artists from 16 different countries.

 Aside from street art, Wynwood is known for its culinary scene.
 Many of the area’s abandoned warehouses and factories now house craft breweries, bistros, restaurants, cafes, bars, and nightclubs.

 Browse boutiques in the Miami Design District

 From Wynwood, it’s a 20-minute walk northeast to the Miami Design District.
 The Design District is the most upscale neighborhood in Midtown Miami.
 The area teems with art galleries, fashion boutiques, and restaurants run by celebrity chefs.

 If you’re looking for an excuse to unload some cash on your getaway, you’ll find it here.
 In the Miami Design District, you can drop a small fortune on luxury brands like Louis Vuitton, Hermès, and Christian Louboutin.

 Not interested in fashion?
 Instead, spend your time admiring the district’s unique modern architecture.
 If you can spare some time, pop into the Institute of Contemporary Art, Miami (ICA).
-Showcasing emerging local artists, it’s the premier art venue in the neighborhood.
+Showcasing emerging local artists, it’s the premier art venue in the Design District neighborhood and one of the most popular art museums in the city.

 Feel the Latin American pulse of Little Havana

 Hail a taxi and embark on the 20-minute ride to Little Havana.
 The neighborhood, directly west of Downtown Miami, is one of the city’s most famous.
 It’s the focal point of the South Florida city’s thriving Cuban community.

 Much of the action in Little Havana rings around Calle Ocho (SW 8th Street).
 Calle Ocho and its surrounding blocks are jam-packed with souvenir shops, boutique stores, restaurants, and cafes.
 The streets here are loaded with Cuban influences and Latin American flair.